StepuP-consortium/stepup_bids_converter/README.md

 Specify the license under which this repository is made available, such as MIT, GPL, etc.

 ## Contact
-For any queries regarding this project, please contact [Your Name or Project Maintainer Email].
+For any queries regarding this project, please contact [Julius Welzel](mailto:julius.welzel@gmail.com?subject=StepuP%20BIDS%20converter).